 CTNS102 (120 hours)

-Hunter Business School students become familiar with the binary number system and basic logic gates in this course.
+Hunter Business School students become familiar with the binary number system and basic logic gates in this networking course.
 Students also learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws.

 Upon completion of this networking course, Hunter Business School students will be able to identify and describe the physical characteristics and official standards of coaxial cables, twisted-pair cables, fiber optic cables, and their related connectors.
 They will also be able to describe the benefits and limitations of various networking media and select and use the appropriate tools to troubleshoot and repair common cable problems.
 Prerequisite: None